ged-odoo/blockdom/doc/make_your_own_framework/part1.md

 ## Iteration 2: factorize common framework code

 So far, we actually do not really have a framework.
 The code is still a low level call to the `mount` and `patch` methods.
-But clearly, every single application in our framework will need to perform the same task.
+And clearly, every single application in our framework will need to perform the exact same task.
 So, let's start by creating a simple method to mount and update the application.

 Before that, we need a catchy name for our framework.
 I have no imagination